-Certain principal shareholders and their affiliated entities as well as members of our executive team and board of directors own approximately , or approximately % after giving effect to this offering and the concurrent private placement, of our common shares.
-Depending on the level of attendance at our general meetings of shareholders, these shareholders may be in a position to determine the outcome of decisions taken at any such general meeting.
+Certain principal shareholders and their affiliated entities as well as members of our executive team and board of directors owned approximately 84% of our common shares as of September 2, 2016, and we expect that upon completion of this offering and the concurrent private placement, will hold approximately 76% of our common shares.
+In addition, these shareholders may further increase their ownership in our Company pursuant to the directed share program.
+At our request, the underwriters have reserved 5% of the common shares for sale at the initial public offering price to persons who are directors, officers or employees, or individuals who are otherwise associated with us through a directed share program.
+Depending on the level of attendance at our general meetings of shareholders may be in a position to determine the outcome of decisions taken at any such general meeting.
 Any shareholder or group of shareholders controlling more than 50% of the shares represented at our general meetings of shareholders may control any shareholder resolution requiring an absolute majority of the shares represented, including the election of members to the board of directors of our Company, certain decisions relating to our capital structure, the approval of certain significant corporate transactions and certain amendments to our articles of association.
 To the extent that the interests of these shareholders may differ from the interests of our other shareholders, the latter may be disadvantaged by any action that these shareholders may seek to pursue.
 Among other consequences, this concentration of ownership may have the effect of delaying or preventing a change in control and might therefore negatively affect the market price of our common shares.